coders-school/multithreading/module1/03_passing_arguments.en.md

 int main() {
     Car toyota;
-    // set year to 2015, model to "Corolla" in a thread toyota.print();
+    // set year to 2015, model to "Corolla" in a new thread toyota.print();
     return 0;
 }
 ```

-* <!-- .element: class="fragment fade-in" --> Create a thread and run <code>setData()</code> method on it, which will set the toyota object year of production to 2015 and the model to "Corolla"
+* <!-- .element: class="fragment fade-in" --> Create a thread and run <code>setData()</code> method on it, which will set year of production to 2015 and the model to "Corolla" on the toyota object.

 ___
 <!-- .slide: style="font-size: 0.85em" -->